iuriaalmeida/Projeto_Site_TSE/README.md

 Live demo: [Clique Aqui](https://iuriaalmeida.github.io/Projeto_Site_TSE/).

-In this project, a website was developed for the **Electoral Justice TSE**.
+In this project, carried out at the IT Technician of the Senac Institution, a demo site was developed for the **TSE of Electoral Justice**.

 To reach the final result, I used HTML, CSS, Bootstrap and JavaScript.